Optimizing your creative assets for Google App campaigns (UAC)

 When making your decisions, you can not only look at one or the other: the creatives are served on all different types of inventory that inherently perform different from one another.
 For example a video can show on Admob or YouTube, and those platforms convert very differently, so you can’t just compare CVRs or CTRS in isolation.

-For performance grouping, the most important is to understand that the performance Google indicates is relative to the performance of all the other assets.
+For performance grouping, the most important is to understand that the performance Google indicates is relative to the performance of all the other assets within each Ad Group (when available).
 And based on lifetime assets.

 This means that you can have 3 creative assets that perform very well yet have one indicated as Best, one as Good and the last one as Low.
 So as long as you have not reached the 20 videos limit, be careful about discarding the Low assets.

-This is why it’s of course also critical to look at the conversion metrics as well, so you can get a better sense of the assets’ performance.
-And remove some with confidence when they are not working well.
+This is why it’s of course also critical to look at the conversion metrics as well, so you can get a better sense of the assets’ performance (and compare with other UA channels).
+It allows you to remove creatives some with more confidence when they are not working well.

 Despite the fact that you can not get “advanced” insights for each video anymore, one additional source of information you can leverage is YouTube analytics.